Chehao/getting-started-react/lab4/README.md

-# Lab 4 - Component Lifecycle and avoid render() called and real dom tree rendor
+# Lab 4 - Component Lifecycle - avoid render() called each time. find how react rendor dom tree

 ## Lab 4.1 Component's render() was invoked when state change or props change